2015 BRD Bucharest Open

 The 2015 BRD Bucharest Open was a professional tennis tournament played on red clay courts.
-It was the 2nd edition of the tournament and part of the 2015 WTA Tour.
-It took place at Arenele BNR in Bucharest, Romania between 13 and 19 July 2015.
+It was the second edition of the tournament and was part of the WTA International category of the 2015 WTA Tour.
+It took place at Arenele BNR in Bucharest, Romania between 13 July and 19 July 2015. seventh-seeded Anna Karolína Schmiedlová won the singles title.